zarpafantasma/corpus_rythmos/I- Scientific_Papers/003-en_US-RTM_Cascade_Framework.md

 A flat (or decreasing beyond tolerance) slope profile and symmetric directionality **falsify the cascade** in that system.
 This is success of the method: it prevents over-interpretation and focuses future work on why coherence does **not** accumulate (insufficient one-way coupling, proxy issues, regime mixing) or on alternative observables better suited to the medium.

 **Bottom line.** The work converts a compelling multiscale story into **clean empirical handles**.
 Measure slopes; separate intercepts; test directionality.
 If the forward cascade exists, it should show up in these two numbers.
-If it doesn’t, the answer is equally valuable—and unambiguous.
+If it doesn’t, the answer is equally valuable, and unambiguous.

 **10. Integrated simulation evidence**